 Most onboard restaurants, especially the sit-down venues, can handle special diets by pointing out which menu items fit the bill, adapting dishes or creating a special dish for you.
 If you have an especially restrictive diet, it's best to look at the menu and meet with the chef or restaurant manager in advance so he can be sure to have a meal that suits your needs.
 For example, in Disney's Palo, the chefs can make a gluten-free version of the chocolate souffle -- but only with 24 hours' advance notice.

-In addition, some upscale restaurants offer lunch on select days, usually at a lower fee than dinner.
-These include Holland America's Pinnacle Grill and Royal Caribbean's Jamie's Italian.
+You can also save on specialty restaurants that are open for lunch.
+Many will only be open for lunch on select days, but it's almost always at a lower price than dinner.
+These include Holland America's Pinnacle Grill and Royal Caribbean's Giovanni's Table.

 Cruise Critic's cruise ship reviews list all onboard restaurants in the Dining section.
 You can also find lists of restaurants on your cruise line's website.
 Alternately, you can look at a deck plan (on Cruise Critic, on a cruise line website or onboard).

 The What to Expect on a Cruise series, written by Cruise Critic's editorial staff, is a resource guide, where we answer the most common questions about cruise ship life -- including cruise food, cabins, drinks and onboard fun -- as well as money matters before and during your cruise and visiting ports of call on your cruise.